Interior Recital Hall

 • establishing new spaces for gathering as well as connections between indoor spaces and the new plaza landscape

-The new wing also complements the Hop's original architecture by Harrison and Abramovitz, maintaining key building components such as the iconic arches, the beloved Top of the Hop, Moore Theater, Spaulding Auditorium, and Warner Bentley Theater.
+The Roth wing also complements the Hop's original architecture by Harrison and Abramovitz, maintaining key building components such as the iconic arches, the beloved Top of the Hop, Moore Theater, Spaulding Auditorium, and Warner Bentley Theater.

 What are the key design elements?